 Our Floofy friends are naturally playful.
 They can pull and tug, sniff around and run in circles all day long.
 But what if your pet tries to escape while in your care?
+In this case, it becomes essential to learn how to train a dog who runs away.

 Now, that is a different story.